maddiemusic36/CSC483-Final-Project/README.md

 2. Source the environment.
 For Windows: `./env/Scripts/activate`
 3. Install the dependencies `pip install -r requirements.txt`
 4. Download the nlp `python -m spacy download en_core_web_sm`
+5. Download the processed JSON files into a folder named `cleaned_articles`.
+The link for these will be in the project report.

 Now you should be good to run the `jeopardy_engine.py` file!